microsoft/bedrock/cluster/azure/README.md

 - [Verify that your AKS cluster is healthy](#verify-that-your-aks-cluster-is-healthy)

 ### Create an Azure Service Principal

 You can generate an Azure Service Principal using the [`az ad sp create-for-rbac`](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create) command with `--skip-assignment` option.
 The `--skip-assignment` parameter limits any additional permissions from being assigned the default [`Contributor`](https://docs.microsoft.com/en-us/azure/role-based-access-control/rbac-and-directory-admin-roles#azure-rbac-roles) role in Azure subscription.

 ```bash
 $ az ad sp create-for-rbac --subscription <id | name>
 ```

-The output of the above commands are similar to the following example:
+The output of the above commands will look something like this:

 ```bash
 {